SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Excursion: Factory Methods and Singletons as Design Patterns

 In object-oriented programming, there a plenty of design patterns.
-Touching on these ones here to get a rough idea: factory methods and singletons.
+Covering these ones here to get a rough idea: factory methods and singletons.
 Both are relevant if you want to restrict or control the instantiation of a class by external users of this class.

 A singleton is a design pattern in which it is only up to the class to create objects.
 In doing so, the class ensures that only one object exists for every internal session that is made available to consumers.